Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Switch/documentation.md

 ### Note(s)

-* A special function of the **switch** node is that the graph will not compute geometry that isn't within the connection selected by the _index_ input.
+* A special function of the this node is that the graph will not compute geometry that isn't within the connection selected by the _index_ input.
-  * As such, a **switch** node can be used to optimize the computation of the graph by switching between computationally light and heavy geometry with the [**Ephemeral State**](/concepts/GeneralConcepts/ephemeralState.md) node.
+  * As such, this node can be used to optimize the computation of the graph by switching between computationally light and heavy geometry with the [**Ephemeral State**](/concepts/GeneralConcepts/ephemeralState.md) node.
   * This is not true, however, for the [**Number switch**](/nodes/FloatSwitch/documentation.md), [**Vector switch**](/nodes/VectorSwitch/documentation.md), or [**String switch**](/nodes/StringSwitch/documentation.md) nodes.

 * Other names for this node include: Choose and Pick.